Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Introduction

-To address these challenges, several tools for prior elicitation have been developed in the past, as reviewed by \citet{garthwaite2005statistical} and \citet{o2006uncertain}.
-However, despite the widespread acceptance and routine application of Bayesian statistics nowadays, the field of prior elicitation still lags behind in terms of its routine implementation by practitioners (see \citet{mikkola2023prior} for a recent comprehensive review).
+To address these challenges, several tools for prior elicitation have been developed in the past, as reviewed by Garthwaite et al. \supercite{garthwaite2005statistical} and O'Hagan et al.\supercite{o2006uncertain}.
+However, despite the widespread acceptance and routine application of Bayesian statistics nowadays, the field of prior elicitation still lags behind in terms of its routine implementation by practitioners (see Mikkola et al.\supercite{mikkola2023prior} for a recent comprehensive review).
 One contributing factor is that many existing methods primarily aim to elicit information about the model parameters directly.
 This approach makes these methods inherently model-specific and limits their widespread applicability.
-Additionally, as mentioned previously, the emphasis on parameters can present a challenge for experts in terms of interpretability \citep{da2019prior,bedrick1996new,kadane1980interactive}.
+Additionally, as mentioned previously, the emphasis on parameters can present a challenge for experts in terms of interpretability \supercite{da2019prior,bedrick1996new,kadane1980interactive}.

-In recent years, there has been an increasing focus on the development of model-agnostic approaches that center around the prior predictive distribution \citep{manderson2023translating}.
+In recent years, there has been an increasing focus on the development of model-agnostic approaches that center around the prior predictive distribution \supercite{manderson2023translating}.
 These methods allow for the integration of expert knowledge regarding observed data patterns (i.e., elicitation in the observable space).
-In contrast to interpreting model parameters, domain experts can usually effectively interpret the scale and magnitude of observable quantities \citep{mikkola2023prior,muandet2017kernel,akbarov2009probability,da2019prior,hartmann2020flexible}.
-Despite these recent developments, the general applicability as well as the actual application of elicitation methods remain limited \citep{mikkola2023prior}.
+In contrast to interpreting model parameters, domain experts can usually effectively interpret the scale and magnitude of observable quantities \supercite{mikkola2023prior,muandet2017kernel,akbarov2009probability,da2019prior,hartmann2020flexible}.
+Despite these recent developments, the general applicability as well as the actual application of elicitation methods remain limited \supercite{mikkola2023prior}.
 This lack of popularity persists, at least in part, because these methods are relatively complex, do not easily generalize to different types of expert information, or necessitate substantial tuning or other manual adjustments.
 In light of the preceding considerations, we introduce an elicitation method that seeks to overcome these challenges.
 Specifically, this work makes a contribution to prior elicitation research by proposing a method that satisfies the following criteria:

 \begin{enumerate} \item \emph{Model Independence}: Our method is agnostic to the specific probabilistic model, as long as sampling from it is feasible and stochastic gradients can be computed. \item \emph{Effective Utilization of Expert Knowledge}: By incorporating diverse expert information on model parameters, observed data patterns, or other relevant statistics, our method maximizes the utility of expert knowledge and expands the diversity of information embedded in the model. \item \emph{Flexibility in Knowledge Formats and Elicitation Techniques}: Our method can accommodate various knowledge formats and adapt to different elicitation techniques, ensuring that individual expert preferences are considered. \item \emph{Modular Design}: Having a modular structure, our method provides flexibility to analysts, allowing for easy adaptation, improvement, or replacement of specific components, both during method development and application. \end{enumerate}